OUR BOARD OF TRUSTEES

 I am third generation breast cancer.
 My mum is a cancer survivor and so am I. I strongly believe that if we work together we can achieve a better quality of life for all.

-Living with complex post-surgical issues following treatment for cervical cancer, Karen has been a strong voice for cancer patients on a variety of local and national forums.
-She works to raise awareness of the importance of attending cervical smear tests for young women and is passionate that the patient experience should be central to decision making in health services.
+Living with complex post-surgical issues following treatment for cervical cancer, Karen is keen to raise awareness of the importance of attending cervical smear tests for young women.

 BECOME A MEMBER